apache/druid/docs/api-reference/service-status-api.md

 #### URL
 <get>`GET`</get> `/status/selfDiscovered`

-Similar to `/status/selfDiscovered/status`, but returns status codes.
-This endpoint might be useful because some monitoring checks such as AWS load balancer health checks are not able to look at the response body.
+Returns status codes to indicate if a node discovered itself within the Druid cluster.
+This is similar to the `status/selfDiscovered/status` endpoint but relies on HTTP status codes alone.
+This is useful for certain monitoring checks such as AWS load balancer health checks which are unable to examine the response body.

+#### Query parameters

+No query parameters.

 #### Responses